stephengold/Acorus/README.md

 Acorus allows you to designate a sandbox: a directory to which Acorus will write files.
-By convention, this directory named "Written Assets".
+By tradition, this directory is named "Written Assets".

 If there's a designated sandbox,
 `ActionApplication` attaches a `ScreenshotAppState`